When is The Falcon and The Winter Soldier TV series released on Disney+?

 — MCU Direct (@MCU_Direct) November 12, 2019

-Wyatt Russell is about to seem as USAgent, a Captain America copycat with a darkish facet, who will be glimpsed in new idea artwork in a well-known costume…
+Wyatt Russell is about to look as USAgent, a Captain America copycat with a darkish aspect, who could be glimpsed in new idea artwork in a well-recognized costume…

 John Walker/US Agent (Wyatt Russell) as Captain America in #TheFalconAndTheWinterSoldier pic.twitter.com/iYcGfr7ovB